FOR572: Advanced Network Forensics and Analysis

 Understanding log data and how it can guide the investigative process is an important network forensicator skill.
 Examining network-centric logs can also fill gaps left by an incomplete or nonexistent network capture.

 In this section, you will learn various logging mechanisms available to both endpoint and network transport devices.
 You will also learn how to consolidate log data from multiple sources, providing a broad corpus of evidence in one location.
 As the volume of log data increases, so does the need to consider automated analytic tools.
-You will learn various solutions that accomplish this, from tactical to enterprise-scale.
+You'll use the SOF-ELK platform for post-incident log aggregation and analysis, bringing quick and decisive insight to a compromise investigation.

 CPE/CMU Credits: 6